Synthetics Test Settings

 - Resume: If the test is paused, it resumes all testing related to this test.

-• Preview: A button that opens (in a new browser tab) a Test Preview Page for this test.
-This button is only active when the current settings are sufficient to create a test. or if editing a BGP test, the BGP Route Viewer (see BGP Route Viewer).
+• Preview: A button that opens (in a new browser tab) a Test Preview Page for this test, or if editing a BGP test, the BGP Route Viewer (see BGP Route Viewer).
+This button is active only when the current settings are sufficient to create a test.

 Notes: